Is a Marketing Agency the Right Fit For Your Startup?

 Startups have a lot going on.
 Everyone is multitasking, everyone is wearing multiple hats, and everyone is likely working more hours than they’ll admit to their families.
-Is marketing one of the arenas causing your startup team’s headaches?
+Is marketing one of the arenas causing your startup team headaches?

 Signs that in-house marketing might be the best option

 You’re just too cash-strapped to afford an agency.
 That said, one FTE marketing generalist is just within budget.
 Depending on your strategy and niche market, this option may perform quite well for the time being.
-Be sure this person knows that you fully support them and that when they realize they’re over their head that you will bring in backup, whether an in-house team or an external team for them to liaise with.
+Be sure this person knows that you fully support them and that when they realize they’re over their head that you will bring in backup, whether an in-house team or an external team to liaise with.

 Signs that outsourcing marketing to an agency is the better option

 You have more money than time.
 It’s not that common in the startup world, we know.
 But maybe you lucked into an angel investor who gave you enough to support the full operations of the company for a year, including bringing in outside help where appropriate.
-And marketing is definitely an area where having experts on your side can make all the difference.
+And marketing is an area where having experts on your side can make all the difference.

 Specific ways an agency can benefit a startup

 On top of all that, it pays to have certified pros on your team.
 Even if an agency advertises that they’ve been in business for 20 years, that doesn’t mean that they’ve updated their skillset since the late ‘90s.
 Check on current certifications and the years they were granted.
-If you don’t see something within the last, say two years, chances are they aren’t up to speed with the newest search algorithms, current best practices for email marketing, or that they know how to handle a Tweet.
+If you don’t see something within the last, say, two years, chances are they aren’t up to speed with the newest search algorithms, current best practices for email marketing, or that they know how to handle a Tweet.